cloudbees-days/jenkins-x-workshop/workshop.md

 ## Use CKCD to Promote to Production

 Open CKCD in your browser and go to the *Environments* screen.
+Your instructor will walk you through using CKCD to promote applications between *Staging* and *Production* environments.